biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 -   Negation means turning a positive value into a negative value and vice versa (e.g. `3` => `-3` and `-15` => `15`).

--   You can leave the other values as-is by multiplying them by 1.
+-   You can leave the other values unchanged simply by multiplying them by 1.

 </details>
 <details>